newatoms/beta/_private/customers/stby/pitches/STBY-as-pioneers.md

 ## Motivation

 It's difficult for people who are not in the field to see what aspects of service design are innovative and which are 'standard practice'.
-Since STBY takes pride in being a pioneer, readers should be made aware of how STBY is a pioneer.
+Since STBY takes pride in being a pioneer, readers should be made aware of how STBY is innovating the field.

 ## Assumption